-The new Toshiba 4-row multislice CT scanner, Access Edition used at Sparsh is equipped with new generation AIDR (Adaptive Iterative Dose Reduction), 3D technology that reduces image noise and improves the spatial resolution while lowering radiation exposure by up to 75%.
+The new Toshiba 4-row multislice CT Scan machine, Access Edition used at Sparsh is equipped with new generation AIDR (Adaptive Iterative Dose Reduction), 3D technology that reduces image noise and improves the spatial resolution while lowering radiation exposure by up to 75%.

 Try wearing loose comfortable clothing during your exam.